-(Dan Tri) - The colorful raft village on Chau Doc River (An Phu district, An Giang province) is not only a place to enjoy the natural beauty but also one of the unique cultural symbols of An Giang land.
+(Dan Tri Newspaper) - The colorful floating village on the Chau Doc River (An Phu district, An Giang province) is not only a place to enjoy natural beauty but also one of the unique cultural symbols of the An Giang region.

-Many households take advantage of the space to raise livestock and poultry to improve their daily lives.
-Currently, the floating village has two boat piers serving tourists.
-In the village, there are displays of brocade weaving looms and souvenir shops selling traditional products of local people.
-Many tourists coming to the West to experience the flood season are amazed by the image of Chau Doc floating village painted in brilliant colors, like a rainbow standing out at the confluence of three rivers.
+Many households utilize their available space to raise livestock and poultry in order to improve their daily lives.
+Currently, the floating village has two boat docks serving tourists.
+Within the village, there are displays of brocade weaving looms and souvenir shops selling traditional products of the local people.
+Many tourists visiting the Mekong Delta during the flood season are amazed by the vibrant colors of Chau Doc's floating villages, resembling a rainbow standing out at the confluence of the rivers.
 This is a new local tourism product that is expected to attract domestic and international tourists to An Giang.

 Comment (0)